Umuzi-org/tech-department/content/how-to-contribute/_index.md

 And you can make a content link to your new file like this:

-Yous content-link will look like this: {{% contentlink "topics/intro-to-beautifulsoup" %}}
+Use content-link will look like this: {{% contentlink "topics/intro-to-beautifulsoup" %}}

 ## Advanced frontmatter